The Researcher

 Academic and professional background includes:

-• Private equity modeling — completed LBO, DCF, and SaaS financial models through the Wharton x Wall Street Prep PE Certification, with emphasis on leverage sensitivity and downside scenarios
+• Private Equity Modeling — completed LBO, DCF, and SaaS financial models through the Wharton PE Certification, with emphasis on leverage sensitivity and downside scenarios

 Why This Project